TouchScreenTravels logo

 Franje Tuđmana

-Exploration should start on the the arcaded main street, ul.
+Exploration should start on the arcaded main street, ul.
 Franje Tuđmana, at the western end of which is a handsome Neo-Renaissance edifice which still goes by its communist-era name of Radnički Dom or “House of the Workers”, although it was built to serve as the Grand Hotel in 1897.

 Eltz Palace